-This first gastronomic society of the world was founded in 1933 by the Frenchman André Simon (1877-1970), Alphonse James Albert Symons (1900-1941) and some friends based in London.
-She is not profit-oriented.
-The main objective is to promote the cultivated use of high quality stimulants such as Food and wine, This is under the principle "Not much, but the best".
-As members, consumers and producers are addressed first and foremost.
-At the same time the magazine "Wine and Food" was founded, whose first editor was André Simon.
-At the time of the founding of the company, great economic depression prevailed.
-But the end of the prohibition in the USA just in its founding year, it greatly benefited the growth of the membership.
+This first gastronomic society in the world was founded in 1933 by the Frenchman André Simon (1877-1970), Alphonse James Albert Symons (1900-1941) and some friends with headquarters in London.
+It is not for profit.
+The main goal is to promote the cultivated use of high quality stimulants such as Food and wine, This is based on the principle "Not much, but the best".
+As members, consumers and producers are primarily addressed.
+At the same time, the magazine "Wine and Food" was founded, the first publisher of which was André Simon.
+At the time the company was founded, there was a great economic depression.
+But the end of it prohibition in the USA, especially in the year of foundation, the growth in membership increased enormously.

-Today, IWFS is organized in the three regions of Europe and Africa, Asia and the Pacific and America.
-There are around 130 branches worldwide in 40 countries with around 6,500 members.
-The individual affiliates organize lunch and dinner events, wine tastings, lectures and gastronomic trips.
-Already in 1935 became one Vintage table for wines in which the vintages are rated by a professional committee.
+Today, the IWFS is organized in the three regions of Europe and Africa, Asia and the Pacific and America.
+There are around 130 branches in 40 countries with around 6,500 members worldwide.
+The individual subsidiaries organize lunch and dinner events, wine tastings, lectures and gastronomic trips.
+As early as 1935 Vintage table for wines in which the vintages are assessed by a professional committee.
 This table is updated annually.
-Honorary Presidents are celebrities from the wine industry, for example Michael Broadbent from 1984 to 1992 and Hugh Johnson from 2002 to 2008.
-In the meantime, there are many similar organizations, such as Slow Food emerged.
+Celebrities from the wine industry, such as Michael, act as honorary presidents Broadbent from 1984 to 1992 and Hugh Johnson from 2002 to 2008.
+In the meantime, there are many similar organizations, such as Slow food emerged.